hpcugent/vsc_user_docs_mkdocs_inuits/README.md

    with again the same name. **You have to consider markdown and HTML formatting!**
 4. Each script is automatically loaded, so you may want to add some prefix to prevent existing variables conflicts, respectively overriding.

+You can return anything from Python macro, but it should make sense in context of mkdocs usage.
+For example you can generate some JavaScript code which will provide some interactive stuff in target document page.

 #### Example
 See example scripts in folder `ugent-hpc-mkdocs/computational_macros/scripts`.